To consider and respond to the Call-In in accordance with the procedure set out in the Council’s constitution.

-2. To refer the decision back to the Cabinet for reconsideration, outlining the nature of the Committee’s concerns
+2. To refer the decision back to the decision maker for reconsideration, outlining the nature of the Committee’s concerns

 3. To refer the decision to Council, if the Committee considered that the decision taken was outside of the Budget and Policy Framework.

 Councillor Gareth Streeter as one of the signatories of the call-in was given the opportunity to explain the reasons for calling in the Parking Charge Review January 2021 and to highlight to the Committee areas they may wish to consider.
 It was noted that the reasons for making the call-in included the need to gain reassurance that parking charges were not being used as a means to increase revenue, to gain reassurance that the potential impact on local businesses had been understood and also to ensure that there was an opportunity to publically debate the proposed new charges, with concern expressed that the size of the increase was not in keeping with previous increases.